 But as an overview, here’s how my ideal system looks:

-We’ve introduced a radiator system, connected to a new coil in the cylinder (preferably in the hotter upper portion), and forming their own separate circuit: if your make of radiator panel requires that you introduce any fluid other than water (eg: anti-rust, inhibitor-treatment) this keeps all of that completely separate from your domestic hot water.
+We’ve introduced a radiator system, connected to a new coil in the cylinder (preferably in the hotter upper portion), and forming their own separate circuit: if your make of radiator panel requires that you introduce any fluid other than water (eg: anti-rust glycol, inhibitor-treatment) this keeps all of that completely separate from your domestic hot water.

 This circulating pump is thermostat-controlled, with a two-step switch: set up so your radiators switch on at a certain hot water cylinder temperature (say 80 degrees), and switch off at a lower one (say 60 degrees) – this can and should be tweaked to suit (and you’d likely want manual overrides).
 This thermostat control should be located on the cold return line in the water jacket circuit, as close as possible to where it leaves the cylinder (so a very close approximation of the coolest water in your cylinder).
 Tying your radiator system to what is going on with your hot water cylinder like this is great: radiators will take heat away before your cylinder ever gets a chance to boil, but also switch off as temperatures drop – so you always have hot water available for domestic use.

-Set up in two-step fashion like this also means that once your radiators kick in they stay on for good periods rather than operating in bursts (a single-step switch would mean that as soon as your radiators switch on, your cylinder would be immediately cooled with the introduction of the cooler radiator water causing it to just switch off again right away; operating in annoyingly-sensitive bursts until things finally equalise).
+Set up in two-step fashion like this also means that once your radiators kick in they stay on for good periods rather than operating in bursts (a single-step switch would mean that as soon as your radiators switch on, your cylinder would be immediately cooled with the introduction of the cooler radiator water causing it to just switch off again right away; operating in annoyingly-sensitive bursts until things eventually equalise).

 The radiators are set up in parallel (not series!), so individual panels can be turned off (or down) and on (or up) as desired, without interfering with the overall circuit.
 This lets you adjust the heat outputs to comfortable levels at different times or seasons, and to conserve energy when not needed at all.
 You have flexibility and control to set up a system that takes your lifestyle into account (eg: you might have a radiator panel in a study that only really gets turned on during weekends; one in a spare room that stays off unless you have guests staying; others in bedrooms that never run during the day – and so on).
 I am sure that there are fancy options out there for automatically managing the timing of these sorts of things that you could look into if you really wanted (probably better suited for controlled-heat sources that are also switching on and off on demand, though), but know that it can always be done manually: each radiator should have a tap for adjusting – or turning off – the flow of hot water coming in.